 15-day trial

 If you are a regular practitioner of a sport where the legs play an important role, it is likely that at some point you have experienced muscle overload.
-This happens when the muscles are subjected to excessive strain due to incorrect exercise technique, too much intensity, poor posture, or lack of warm-up and stretching.
+This happens when the muscles are subjected to excessive strain due to incorrect exercise technique, excessive intensity, poor posture, or lack of warm-up and stretching.
 As a result, the muscle fibers may suffer an involuntary and continuous contraction.

 Symptoms of muscle overload